MaDHouSe79/mh-cashasitem/readme.md

 # Exports you can use for your own inventory.
 - use this server side only when you add or delete an item from and to a inventory.
+- use this for item movment in the inventory
 ```lua
 -- true at the end of the export is to display money change at the right top of your screen
 -- if false you don't see a change but it will change the money amount.